otto-torino/django-baton/README.md

 - Inline classes remain the same, no action needed
 - In the first fieldset define a `baton-tabs-init` class which enables tabs
-- For every InLine you want to put in a separate tab, add a class `baton-tab-inline-MODELNAME`
+- For every InLine you want to put in a separate tab, add a class `baton-tab-inline-MODELNAME` or `baton-tab-inline-RELATEDNAME` if you've specified a related name in the model foreign key field
 - For every fieldset you want to put in a separate tab, add a class `baton-tab-fs-CUSTOMNAME`, and add a class `tab-fs-CUSTOMNAME` on the fieldset
 - Tabs order respects the defined classes order